BiteSizedBeans/startup/notes.md

 ## HTML Notes

 I enjoyed learning about Simon and the different elements in HTML.
 Typically I really hate HTML, although frankly that's probably just because I haven't used it a ton.
 The more I learn about it, and the more I learn about CSS, the more I worry that I'm really going to hate CSS.

+## CSS Notes

+It's been fun getting some practice in this.
+I've been surprised with how satisfied I am with how it turned out, I wasn't expecting that.
+I took a lot of time getting it to look like it wanted it to.
+I did take a really long time trying to figure out how to make text containers and imported fonts.
+I also figured out how to reference multiple CSS files on the same HTML page, which was super convinient.